Which types of retirement savings accounts should I consider?

 • May save you more on taxes if you expect to be in a higher tax bracket in retirement

-An IRA is a long-term savings account that you can use to save and invest while enjoying certain tax advantages.
+An IRA is a long-term savings account you can use to save and invest while enjoying certain tax advantages.
 But unlike a 401(k), you can have a retirement account even if your employer doesn't sponsor it — if you have earned income, you can contribute to an IRA even if you're retired.

-If you're married and not working but file a joint return, you may be able to contribute to an IRA even if you did not have taxable compensation — as long as your spouse did, and they earned enough to cover the contribution.
+If you're married and not working but file a joint return, you may be able to contribute to an IRA if you did not have taxable compensation — as long as your spouse did, and they earned enough to cover the contribution.

 401(k) plans and IRAs are not mutually exclusive and if you have the income and access to contribute to both, you can reap both their benefits.
 Contributing as much as you're eligible to (or you can manage) could maximize the tax advantages and opportunity for growth in your retirement savings.